mkyadav2021/RISC-V-Single-Cycle-Processor/README.md

 Example: lw x6, -4(x9) (I-type)
-Wokring of load word (lw) instruction: loads 32bit from data memory Base register(x9) holds an address value, on this address value an immediate offset (-4) is added and from this resultant address of data memory a 32bit data is loaded into destination register x6.
+Wokring of load word (lw) instruction:  takes 32bit from register(x9) which is an address value, on this address value an immediate offset (-4) is added and from this resultant address of data memory a 32bit data is loaded into register x6.

 <img width="593" height="202" alt="image" src="https://github.com/user-attachments/assets/c6cb839a-1695-4399-96a1-938f160106f2" />
 <img width="602" height="183" alt="image" src="https://github.com/user-attachments/assets/bd014b54-4d80-429e-8f08-5a8c01d1c4a1" />